Thai man jailed for lese-majeste over Australian news footage

 Video CDs, or VCDs, predate DVDs and are still commonly used in Thailand.

-Earlier this month, a state-owned television station was criticised by the army chief, a government minister and members of the public for airing a rare debate on the lese-majeste law.
+Earlier this month, a state-owned television station was criticized by the army chief, a government minister and members of the public for airing a rare debate on the lese-majeste law.

 In a case that was widely denounced by rights groups, a former magazine editor was jailed for 10 years in January after he was found guilty of publishing articles defaming King Bhumibol in 2010.